 If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow-covered mountains which are certainly going to mesmerize you.
 You can enjoy the place and its surroundings during a weekend (or long weekend) trip comfortably.

-Bollywood fans would be elated to be here as Kothi has been featured in many movies.
+Bollywood fans would be elated to be here as Kothi has been featured in many movies including Tubelight and Krrish.
 The highlight of Kothi is the steep and deep gorge through which runs the River Beas.
 Though Beas runs through the entire Kullu valley, the gorge depth in Kothi makes it unique.
+The panoramic landscapes of the village make it a picturesque spot worth spending time at.

 Kothi Bollywood location